When the freezer is void of those caramel, coconut, shortbread and chocolate Girl Scout cookies, it’s time to make some Homemade Samoa Bars!

 - I like using the softer Werther’s Original Caramels.
 If you can’t find them, use Kraft caramels instead, but you may want to add another tablespoon of water when you melt them as they are much firmer.

 - Toasting the coconut is also optional.
 Sweetened angel flake coconut is quite moist and the toasting dries it out along with bringing out some of the natural oils and flavor.
 Beware that it can easily get too dark, so watch carefully when toasting.

-- The dipping of the bars in chocolate pays homage to the Samoa cookies which has both chocolate lines across the top and a chocolate covered cookie base.
+- The dipping of the bars in chocolate pays homage to the Samoa cookies which have both chocolate lines across the top and a chocolate-covered cookie base.